On the Enumeration Complexity of Unions of Conjunctive Queries: Preliminaries

+A hypergraph $\calH'$ is an \emph{inclusive extension} of $\calH$ if every edge of $\calH$ appears in $\calH'$, and every edge of $\calH'$ is a subset of some edge in $\calH$.
 A tree $T$ is an \emph{ext-$S$-connex tree} for a hypergraph $\calH$ if: (1) $T$ is a join-tree of an inclusive extension of $\calH$, and (2) there is a subtree $T'$ of $T$ that contains exactly the variables $S$ ~\cite{bdg:dichotomy} (see Figure~\ref{figure:ext-connex}).